erajasekar/cs-workshop/PITCHME.md

 @title[What does GB Mean?]

 Bytes or Gigabytes is unit for measuring memory just like pounds for weight, ounces for liquid etc.

+Memory capacity basically tells you how many 0's and 1's it can store.

 +++